YvoysePierre/Ralph_CSTextingBot/README.md

 ```bash
 node server | tee -a server.log
 ```

+## Logging
+Logging will happen automatically because of the `<...> | tee -a server.log` part of the run command.

+This log path is hard coded into the bot as the location to read it's own log from.

+This log is *appended* and not deleted when you start the bot.
+Clearing the log can be done just by deleting the existing log file.

+A new log file will be created again automatically on the next run.

 ## Docker
 This project runs on a custom docker container.
 This can be built from the tools in `/docker` or downloaded from Docker Hub at `matdombrock/sms-bot`.
 The Docker images does NOT contain the private repo code.